MaxenceLiboz/matcha/docs/user_and_profile/user_logic.md

 The information needed is: **the disliked user id**

+A user that doesn't have a profile picture can't dislike another user.
 Add the link between the user disliked and the user authenticate in the [user_dislike table](../database.md#user_dislike-table)

 Throw an error if it doesn´t work.